mattsantand/pynumericalphasematching/doc/source/how-to.rst

 :math:`\Delta\beta` dependent
 -----------------------------

-The following block of code creates a 2cm-long ideal waveguide and calculate its spectrum as a function of :math:`\Delta\beta`, for :math:`\Delta\beta\in [-1000, 1000] \mathrm{m}^{-1}`.
+The following code creates a 2cm-long ideal waveguide and calculate its spectrum as a function of :math:`\Delta\beta`, for :math:`\Delta\beta\in [-1000, 1000] \mathrm{m}^{-1}`.

 ::